nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

 **Step 1:** Map each geometry record from all source data files directly to geometry object instances.

 In this step, hydrological spatial data are accessed from the PostgreSQL database (database name: _dvm_, schema name: _dvm_ds_).
-The generated RDF triples must be transferred to the knowledge graph stored in the _dvicmap_ triple store in GraphDB.
+The generated RDF triples must be transferred to the knowledge graph in _dvicmap_ triple store in GraphDB.
 After loading the RDF data into GraphDB, enable GeoSPARQL spatial indexing by executing the following SPARQL query in the dvicmap repository:
    ```
   PREFIX geosparql: <http://www.ontotext.com/plugins/geosparql#>